“Pittsburgh is rich in its diversity of people and experiences.“

-“An opportunity came up at CONSOL,” Wes recalls.
+“An opportunity came up at CONSOL (his former employer),” Wes recalls.
 “Though I wasn’t job hunting with any particular industry or geographic location in mind, I knew that I wanted to join a well-established, large company working with corporate transactions and mergers and acquisitions.
 I didn’t have any background in the energy sector, so I spent an entire weekend immersing myself in whatever I could get my hands on.
 I went to the Pitt Law Library and read and outlined the thickest oil and gas law book that I could find in the hope that I could seize the opportunity to work with a company that people were saying so many positive things about.”

+His new found love for Lawrenceville is parallel to his love for the city as a whole.
 "I was surprised that Pittsburgh has so much art and so much culture," he said.
 He is passionate about jazz, and enjoys the annual International JazzLIve Festival that takes over the Cultural District's streets and music venues across the region each June.
 “We’re also members of the Carnegie museums, and can go to view art anytime we feel so inclined.
 There’s always some interesting exhibition. "

 The couple bikes the Carrie Furnace Trail along the Monongahela River, renting gear from Bike Pittsburgh.
 And they enjoy spending time on the water, renting tandem kayaks from Kayak Pittsburgh.